YanzhaoW/cosmic_radiation/README.md

 $$ \delta_{a} = \sqrt{Var(A)}$$

-From the theory of probability, three relations can be proved very easily:
+In probability theory, three properties can be proven very easily:

 1. The variance of the sum of two random variables is:
     $$Var(X + Y) = Var(X) + Var(Y) + 2Cov(X, Y)$$
 2. The variance of the product of two independent random variables is:
     $$Var(XY) = Var(X)\cdot Var(Y) + Var(X)\cdot E^2(Y) + Var(Y)\cdot E^2(X)$$
-3. If $X$ is independent to $Y$ and $Z$, then
+3. If $X$ is independent of $Y$ and $Z$, then
     $$Cov(XY, Z) = E(X) \cdot Cov(X, Y)$$

-Therefore, the variance of $Y$ can derived as:
+Therefore, the variance of $Y$ can be derived as:

 $$\begin{align}
     Var(Y) =& Var(AX + B) \\